sr9yar/kittyfund-ionic/README.md

 # kittyfund-ionic

 This app allows to create lists for gathering money for community needs, calculates values and tracks expenses.
-For example, buying a present for a co-woker from all his colleagues.
+For example, buying a present for a co-worker from all his colleagues.

 ***This is a fully-functional demo app built with ionic framework (angular5 and cordova).
 [See the api code for this app][1]***